Yaliang-Cai/magic-wand-fl/README.md

 Once all gesture samples were reviewed and labeled, the dataset was downloaded in **JSON format**, which was later used for preprocessing and training the gesture recognition model.

+- Note: The web-based gesture recording interface used for data collection is adapted from the Magic Wand example project by Pete Warden.

 ## Training